actsasrob/lircdo/README.md

 https://www.raspberrypi.org/forums/viewtopic.php?t=159035

 Populating /etc/lirc/lircd.conf with remote control definition files to control your home A/V equipment is likely going to involve a sizeable investment in time.
-As the steps to do this get involved I have broken out this activity into its own README_lircd.conf.md file.
+As the steps to do this get involved I have broken out this activity into its own [README_lircd.conf.md](https://github.com/actsasrob/lircdo/blob/master/README_lircd.conf.md) page.

 ### catalog_internal.json